quii/learn-go-with-tests/reflection.md

 }
 ```

-The final type we want to handle is `map`.
+The next type we want to handle is `map`.

 ## Write the test first